 7. Create a Positive Work Environment

-A positive work environment is the result of a combination of factors, like flexibility, inclusivity, and diversity.
+A positive work environment is the result of a combination of factors, like:

 A flexible work environment allows employees to work in their preferred environment at their preferred hours.
 Allowing job flexibility has been proven to increase productivity, health and job satisfaction while decreasing stress, costs, and absenteeism.